pjmartinez/TFM_UM-eqtls/README.md

-#1.
-Overview
+# 1. Overview
-In this study, transcriptional responses to three environmental stresses were examined in the large yellow croaker (Larimichthys crocea): heat stress (LC2A), cold stress (LA2A) and a 21-day fast (LF1A). mRNA was extracted from livers from from fishes from the three treatments and a control (LB2A) and sequenced on an Illumina HiSeq 2000.
+In this study, expresion transcriptional responses to three environmental stresses were examined in the large yellow croaker (Larimichthys crocea): heat stress (LC2A), cold stress (LA2A) and a 21-day fast (LF1A). mRNA was extracted from livers from from fishes from the three treatments and a control (LB2A) and sequenced on an Illumina HiSeq 2000.
 Sequencing was single-end, and each sequence is 90bp.

 For the purposes of this tutorial, we will compare the control (LB2A) to the heat stress treatment (LC2A).

-##Cloning the tutorial repository
+## Cloning the tutorial repository

 To work through this tutorial, copy it to your home directory using the git clone command:
 ```